theodubus/gest_mdp/README_en.md

 + The checkbox `submit` allows you to decide whether you want the extension to automatically submit the login form or just fill in the fields.

-+ The checkbox `2FA` indicates that this account has a two factor authentification.

 + The checkboxes below the password field correspond to the characters to include or not in the password.